top of page

 Plant response to fire

-St John’s-wort is a nationally rare species, being found in southwestern England and Wales.
-Populations of wavy St Johns-wort are reported to increase following reinstatement of grazing or burning in overgrown sites, although this regeneration is from resprouting individuals or from seedling establishment is unclear.
-Managing populations of the species in grasslands involves grazing in the summer and occasional burning in the winter (Stroh & Robson, 2020).
+Wavy St. John’s wort is a nationally rare species, being found in southwestern England and Wales.
+Populations of wavy St. Johns wort are reported to increase following reinstatement of grazing or burning in overgrown sites, although this regeneration is from resprouting individuals or from seedling establishment is unclear.
+Managing populations of the species in grasslands involves grazing in the summer and occasional burning in the winter (Stroh and Robson 2020).

 Timing of life history